Caroline Receveur: Television career

 In June 2008, she participated at the second season of Secret Story broadcast on TF1.
 Her secret was that she and another contestant, Nicolas, were a couple.
 She was eliminated after two weeks, after having been nominated while revealing her secret.

-In 2010, she made her return on to reality television, participating at several programs broadcast on NRJ 12.
-She was featured on the fourth season of La Maison du bluff and the second season of Les Anges de la télé-réalité.
+In 2010, she made her return to reality television, participating at several programs broadcast on NRJ 12.
+She was featured on the first season of La Maison du bluff and the second season of Les Anges de la télé-réalité.

 In 2012, she became one of the main actresses of the scripted reality Hollywood Girls.
-In 2013, she managed the second season of La Maison du bluff.
+In 2013, she presented the second season of La Maison du bluff.
 She left Hollywood Girls in 2014 after three seasons.
 In January 2014, she started co-hosting Le Mag but left the program in September to focus on other personal projects.

 In 2016, she was a contestant at the seventh season of Danse avec les stars where she had Maxime Dereymez as a coach and partner.
 She stated during her participation that she wanted to pay homage to her father who died a few months earlier.
 She was eliminated during the seventh episode on 26 November 2016.

-Danse avec les stars

-In 2016, she participated in the seventh season of Danse avec les stars – the French version of Dancing with the Stars.
-She was partnered with professional dancer Maxime Dereymez.
-On November 26, 2016, they were eliminated finishing 6th out of 11 contestants.

-In week 3, the public give a note to each couples.

 Parallel activities

-She created Wandertea, a brand of detox products with tea and natural plants, in association with the pharmacist and herbalist Julien Duschene.
+In 2014, Caroline Receveur created Wandertea, a brand of detox products with tea and natural plants, in association with the pharmacist and herbalist Julien Duschene.
 She has also created and held a blog where she gives fashion advice.
 She continues to post on social media.

 In August 2015, she reached one million followers on Instagram and posted a picture of her wearing a bra.

 Personal life

+Family

 Caroline Receveur is the second of three children.
 She has an older brother named Benjamin, born 31 December 1984, and a younger sister named Mathilde, born 3 February 1995.
 She has the birthdate of her parents and siblings tattooed inside her left arm.